7 Mistakes Ruining Your ADHD Notion Setup

 Relying on your memory to navigate.
 If a database isn’t visible on your main dashboard (or linked prominently), it effectively does not exist.
 If you have to dig for it, you’ve already lost the battle.

 Use Linked Views.
-Your main dashboard should pull in the most relevant info from your deeper databases.
-Your priorities, your active projects, your “Ready to Work On” list — all of it front and center.
-If it’s not on the first screen you see, it’s not in your system.
+Your main dashboard should pull in the most relevant info from your deeper databases — your priorities, active projects, and “Ready to Work On” list — all front and center.
+If it’s not on the first screen you see, it’s not actually in your ADHD Notion setup.

 The “Set It and Forget It” Fallacy